-Credit rating: Investment limits are set by reference to the lowest published long-term credit rating from a selection of external rating agencies to ensure that this lies within our agreed minimum credit rating.
+Minimum Credit rating: Treasury investments in the sectors marked with an asterisk will only be made with entities whose lowest published long-term credit rating is no lower than (A-).
 Where available, the credit rating relevant to the specific investment or class of investment is used, otherwise the counterparty credit rating is used.
 However, investment decisions are never made solely based on credit ratings, and all other relevant factors including external advice will be taken into account.
-Schedule A shows the equivalence table for credit ratings for three of the main rating agencies Fitch, Moody's and Standard & Poor's and explains the different investment grades.
+Schedule A shows the equivalence Table for credit ratings for three of the main rating agencies Fitch, Moody's and Standard & Poor's and explains the different investment grades.